Center for Process Studies Board

 Board Member

-Wm.
-Andrew Schwartz, PhD is an American philosopher and activist.
+Dr. Wm.
+Andrew Schwartz is an American philosopher and activist.
 He currently serves as Executive Director of the Center for Process Studies (CPS), Co-Founder & Vice President of the Institute for Ecological Civilization (EcoCiv), and Associate Professor of Process Studies and Comparative Philosophy at Claremont School of Theology (CST).
 His research and teaching covers a wide range of topics, such as environmental philosophy, philosophy of religion, Asian and comparative philosophies, metaphysics, economic philosophy, philosophy of mind, philosophy of education, and more.
 However, his current work mainly focuses the application of process philosophy in understanding reality, understanding humanity, and understanding how best to organize systems of society for ecological civilization.
 He is author/editor of 7 books, including What is Ecological Civilization (2019) and The Metaphysics of Paradox (2018).
 As Executive Director, Andrew has overall strategic and operational responsibility for CPS, including development and implementation of the CPS mission, programs, and strategic vision.